milvus-io/milvus/docs/design_docs/query_boolean_expr.md

 Tips:

-1. NIL represent a empty string, which means there is no Predicate for Expr.
+1. NIL represents an empty string, which means there is no Predicate for Expr.
 2. Gramma is described by EBNF syntax，expressions that may be omitted or repeated are represented through curly braces `{...}`.

 After syntax analysis, following rules will be applied: